niba17/niba17/README.md

-A Full Stack Developer and from Indonesia.
+A Full Stack Developer and OSINT Practitioner.

 ---